WebCrew/HumHub-Music-Player/README.md

 # HumHub - Music-Player

-A module which should add a panel on the HumHub Dashboard, with a music player widget to play Soundcloud playlists.
+A module which should add a panel on the HumHub Dashboard, with a music player widget to play Soundcloud playlists and also internet radio streams.

 The images serve as an example, how the finished module should look like: